top of page

 It Advocates For Divorce

-One of the most egregious misapplications of scripture in the ANTM is found in their policy on divorce.
+Perhaps the most destructive practice and egregious perversions of scripture at Wellspring Church is found in their policy on divorce.

 They believe "...that there are two conditions, given in the Word of God, under which it is permissible to dissolve a marriage.
 The first condition is when one of the partners is guilty of fornication (including adultery, incest, homosexuality, and all sins of impurity).
 The second scriptural condition is when an unbeliever departs from the marriage.
 If a believing partner acts like an unbeliever and breaks the marriage covenant, we will consider those actions to be that of an unbeliever, thereby considering that person to be under this second condition."